canonical/starlark/doc/safety.md

 ```

 To check that our step model is being followed, set the minimum and maximum number of steps allowed per `st.N`.
-In this case, we will construct our inputs such that exactly one step per `st.N` will be expected.
+Soon, a test case which uses exactly one step per `st.N` will be created.

 ```go
     st.SetMinSteps(1)
     st.SetMaxSteps(1)
 ```

-Then, use the `st.RunThread` method to make the workload to benchmark.
+Then, declare the workload to benchmark using the `st.RunThread` method.
 Note that unlike the memory tests above:
 - `st.KeepAlive` is not required
 - the amount of work done by the test is scaled by constructing an input of length `st.N`